Edwin B. Winans (politician): Politics in Michigan

-He returned to Michigan in 1858 and purchased a 400-acre (1.6 km^{2}) farm in Hamburg Township, Michigan, where he and his wife had two sons, Edwin, Jr. and George.
-He was twice elected a member of the Michigan State House of Representatives 1861–1865 and was a delegate to the state constitutional convention of May 15, 1867.
-He was a Hamburg Township supervisor, 1872–1873 and probate judge of Livingston County 1877–1881.
+He returned to Michigan in 1858 and settled on a 400-acre (1.6 km^{2}) farm in Hamburg Township, Michigan, where he and his wife had two sons, Edwin, Jr. and George.
+He was twice elected a member of the Michigan State House of Representatives, where he represented Livingston County's 1st district as a Democrat from 1861 to 1864.
+He was a delegate to the state constitutional convention of May 15, 1867.
+He was supervisor of Hamburg Township from 1872 to 1873 and probate judge of Livingston County from 1877 to 1881.

-Winans was elected as a Fusion candidate and seated with the Democrats in the United States House of Representatives for the Forty-eighth and Forty-ninth Congresses, serving from March 4, 1883, to March 3, 1887.
-He resumed agricultural pursuits in Livingston County and served as Governor of Michigan 1891–1893.
-He was the first Democrat elected governor after the American Civil War (Josiah Begole had been elected in 1882 on a Fusionist ticket combining the Greenback and Democratic Parties).
+Winans was elected as on the Democrat-Greenback Fusion ticket and seated with the Democrats in the United States House of Representatives for the Forty-eighth and Forty-ninth Congresses, serving from March 4, 1883, to March 3, 1887.
+He served as Governor of Michigan from 1891 to 1893.
 During his tenure, several election reform bills were sanctioned, the most significant of which was the secret Australian ballot.
 His son, George, acted as his private secretary.